KhachDavid/cs400-p1/README.md

 [TestMovieAndMovieDataReader.java](https://github.com/KhachDavid/cs400-p1/blob/main/TestMovieAndMovieDataReader.java) - Created by Adilnur</br>

-Instructions to Build, Run and Test your Project:
+Instructions to Build, Run and Test your Project:<a name="run" />
 -------------------------------------------------
 Since this project uses GUI Swing and JFrame libraries, it is not possible to open the GUI with a make run command.
 You would need to open the code outside the command line to use the frontend.